It’s often said that time is money, but I don’t think that’s precise enough.

-The average American eats about 250 grams of carbs per day, with a lot of it coming from sugar and flour.
+The average American eats about 250 grams of carbs per day (1,000 calories), with a lot of it coming from sugar and flour.

-Low or moderate carb diets typically range from 20-150 grams of carbs, with very little sugar and flour, so somewhere in there is a good starting point for experimenting.
+Low or moderate carb diets typically range from 20-150 grams of carbs (80-600 calories), with very little sugar and flour, so somewhere in there is a good starting point for experimenting.

-Now, I eat a ketogenic diet, at least during the colder months, which is the lowest type of low-carb diet.
-I eat under 20 net carbs a day, or about 40 total carbs per day including fiber, and my blood sugar looks like the straight green line in the chart above.
+During colder months, I eat a seasonal ketogenic diet, which is the lowest type of low-carb diet.
+For that period I eat under 20 net carbs a day, or about 40 total carbs per day including fiber, and my blood sugar looks like the straight green line in the chart above.
 (And I’ve measured it.)

 The result is that my body burns fat instead of sugar for fuel, and my brain has switched over to running on ketones instead of glucose, which is a natural human adaptation to deal with periods of low carbohydrates.
 Many people report increased mental clarity and energy when they are in this state, and I’m no exception.

 It’s the same state that people go into after 3 days on a fast.
 When people fast for religious, spiritual, or other reasons, they often report that the first day or two is hard, and then by the third day it suddenly gets easier and they feel mildly euphoric and focused, no longer hungry, and more connected to their deity.
 It feels like the sun finally coming out on a cloudy day.

 This is because on about day 3 of not eating carbs, the body runs out of stored glucose and switches over to tapping into body fat to produce ketones for brain energy.
 Ketones are more efficient, and more powerful.
 Here’s a chart from Dr. Peter Attia’s website showing what happens to blood glucose and ketones during a fast:

 Beta-hydroxybutyrate is the ketone I’m referring to, which you can see in that chart.